rake-compiler/rake-compiler-dock/README.md

 ENV["RUBY_CC_VERSION"] = "3.4.1:3.3.7"
 ```

-In practice, though, hardcoding these versions is brittle because the patch versions in the container may very from release to release.
+In practice, though, hardcoding these versions is brittle because the patch versions in the container may vary from release to release.

 A more robust way to do this is to use `RakeCompilerDock.ruby_cc_version` which accepts an array of Ruby minor versions or patch version requirements.